 There are also portable electric grills if you are going to an area that does not allow gas or charcoal grills.
 They are good for those who cannot accommodate a charcoal grill or gas grill in their patio or balcony; they're also great if you live in an area where you experience a lot of wind or stormy weather.

-Despite the downside that they need an electrical outlet to connect and operate, they still appeal to those for whom using charcoal briquettes and propane canisters is far away from comfortable.
+Despite the downside that they need an electrical outlet to connect and operate, they still appeal to those who are uncomfortable with using charcoal briquettes or propane.
 They can also cut down on natural gas emissions!

 The materials used to make the grates and the grill body affect the grill's ability to heat up fast and to retain the temperature inside it.
 Here's what you should look for.